-Even though smartphone charging tech has evolved with Qualcomm’s Quick Charge and proprietary technologies like OnePlus’ Dash charge, the development in smartphone battery tech has remained stagnant since the switch to Lithium-Ion (Li-Ion) tech.
+Even though smartphone charging tech has evolved with Qualcomm’s Quick Charge and proprietary technologies like OnePlus’ Dash Charge, the development in smartphone battery tech has remained stagnant since the switch to Lithium-Ion (Li-Ion) tech.
 Lithium-Ion Polymer (Li-Po) was a step in the right direction with just higher specific energy and hence slimmer batteries.
 But it was a gradual evolution, unlike other aspects of the smartphone spec-sheets.

 Don’t miss: 10 Tips to Make Your Phone’s Battery Last Longer

-Now, there are still some myths surrounding lithium ion batteries that the commoners believe in.
-And with the recent smokin’ hot Samsung Galaxy Note 7 fiasco, the time is ripe for some clarity for the end users on the smartphone battery.
+Now, there are still some myths surrounding lithium-ion batteries that the commoners believe in.
+And with the recent smokin’ hot Samsung Galaxy Note 7 fiasco, the time is ripe for some clarity for the end-users on the smartphone battery.

-Should you always completely discharge your battery and then top it up to a 100%?
+Should you always completely discharge your battery and then top it up to 100%?
 Can battery saver apps enhance the life of your battery?

 No. Modern Li-ion batteries are pretty darn good at calibration and hence can mostly be charged as per your own charging habits.
 It is just preferable to calibrate your battery after a major OS update, and that’s it.

 - Overcharging Your Smartphone Can Harm your Smartphone Battery to the Extent of Ruining it

 Wrong.
 Although it is advisable to charge your phone only up to a certain degree.
 Once your phone battery is charged to a 100%, the charger automatically switches off.
 The battery tech is then smart enough to know exactly when it needs to reinitiate the charger connection.

 - All Battery Saving apps help save battery